 The Jefferson Barracks Tunnel Project

-The Jefferson Barracks Tunnel project is in final design and construction is planned to start in early 2017.
-The project area is in South St. Louis County, extending from south of I-255 at Koch Road to the Lemay Wastewater Treatment Plant located at the confluence of the River Des Peres and the Mississippi River.
-The tunnel and related projects will replace the current aging system, adding capacity to collect, transport, and store wastewater that the system cannot handle during moderate to heavy rain.
+The Jefferson Barracks Tunnel project is in South St. Louis County, extending from south of I-255 at Koch Road to the Lemay Wastewater Treatment Plant located at the confluence of the River Des Peres and the Mississippi River.
+The tunnel and related projects will replace the current aging system, adding capacity to collect, transport, and store wastewater that the existing system cannot handle during moderate to heavy rain.
 This will prevent overflows that would otherwise pollute our waterways.
 The tunnel will stretch 17,800-feet long when completed.

 Click the image for a high resolution version.

-Learn more details about the Jefferson Barracks Tunnel project by clicking on the fact sheet link below.
+Learn more about the Jefferson Barracks Tunnel project and see updates at the links below: